s4t4n/FS22_CVT_Addon/README.md

  Digital hand throttle, without further ado, only has a decorative function - but together with eg RealismAddon_rpmAnimSpeeds is then used to control the hydraulic and PTO performance, among other things.
  Improper operation can lead to higher temperatures, pressures and even damage to the gearbox!
+ New feature (vca requied), automatic diff locks by steering angle and awd by speed in drivinglevel I. for fieldwork with additional automatic preselection from DL II. to DL I.
+ (You have to bind one new key for this)
  My script "Reduced engine braking effect" is no longer required with this new edition, and should not be used together.

 EV: 100%